 Where possible, buy loose products that don’t have any packing.
 For these types of products it’s also possible to reuse the plastic and paper bags to hold the produce.

 In some cases you may even be able to bring bags with you.
 This is generally favoured at farmers’ markets to help the stall holders keep their costs down.
+Or even better go to a plastic free shop and do all your shopping, plastic free, there.

 I’ll admit, I’m very adverse to packaging on fruit and vegetables.
 I will happily take the extra time to pick single pieces of fruit and vegetables from the baskets at the supermarket.